michael2012z/BitBible/markdown/KJV/files/Job.md

 1. Wherefore, Job, I pray thee, hear my speeches, and hearken to all my words.

-2. Behold, now I have opened my mouth, my tongue hath spoken in my mouth.in my mouth: Heb. in my palate
+2. Behold, now I have opened my mouth, my tongue hath spoken in my mouth.

 3. My words shall be of the uprightness of my heart: and my lips shall utter knowledge clearly.